dbashford/mimosa/README.md

 #### Asset Copying

  In the configuration there is a `copy.extensions` setting which lists the assets that will simply be moved over.
-So, for example, your images, plain ol' JavaScript (vendor files, or should you be anti-metaJS), and regular CSS will be copied over.
+So, for example, your images, plain ol' JavaScript (like vendor files, or should you choose code JavaScript), and regular CSS will be copied over.

  If there are extra files you need copied over, uncomment the `copy.extensions` config and add it to the list.
 Or, better yet, make a suggestion by [filing an issue](https://github.com/dbashford/mimosa/issues).
 No harm in me growing the list of extensions in the default.